iaketepe/play-off-rentals-2.0/docs/System-Design/System-Design-Tradeoffs-and-Changes.md

 - After doing some research, I realized that my cloud server may have been ignoring my htaccess file, so I updated my dockerfile making sure my cloud server would allow for htaccess overrides.
 - After doing so, I was able to access all of my pages including my rent sub process pages.

+#### Dealing with Cloud Service Updates
+- After trying to deploy my new faq page, I seem to have been met with a deployment failure.
+Thankfully, the failed deployment didn't mess with the current deployment of my site.
+So I could continue to figure out the issue without having to revert my changes and update my deployment.
+- After doing some research, I realized my deployment build failed because render updated how it allows premissions.
+Npm install works by taking and potentially updating the dependencies list, relying on operations like chown.
+This seems to have been recently patched my cloud service provider, who seems to no longer be allowing for that.
+- So I switched from npm install to npm clean install (npm ci).
+This makes it so that npm sets up my dependencies exactly how I had set it up.
+No inferences or anything else.
+This allowed my deployment to be updated.